Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 Note that these function structure `dpois` or `ppois` also exist for all sorts of fucntions ... such as `binom` (binomial), `norm` (normal) ...
 This will come in handy in later parts of the class.

 ## Data challenge 2.
-Is this apples to oranges, apples to apples, or underpowered? (but it is _sea snails_ :shell:!).
+Is this apples to oranges, apples to apples, or underpowered? (but it is :ocean: _sea snails_ :shell:!).

 A certain species of marine snail :shell: lives in an intertidal ecosystem.
 A 30 year study  has shown that the diameter of shell phenotypes vary across the intertidal, and that the phenotypic variation follows a "_normal_" (or _Gaussian_) distrbution with different parameters across the low and high intertidal microhabitats.